hxp-plus/hxp-dvorak-windows/README.md

 * Reboot and login

 ## Hint
-For Surface pro users, you may download amd print out the sticker, which is formated in docx, and stick it onto your Type Cover.
+For Surface pro users, you may download and print out the sticker, which is formatted in docx, and stick it onto your Type Cover.